October 04, 2020

 Route: Loop

 Stroll along the secluded beach showcasing the vast blue waters of the Pacific Ocean.
-Admire the redwoods growing along the rugged coastline as you walk on the sandy paths that feel like a trail into heaven.
 Look up at the gigantic Sitka spruce, and spot Roosevelt elk grazing in the open grasslands near the beach.
-(Always keep your distance and be respectful of nature and wilderness when hiking trails in Northern California.)
+But remember to always keep your distance and be respectful of nature and wilderness when hiking trails in Northern California.

 Location: King Range National Conservation Area

-Parking: There's a parking area near the Mattole Beach Trailhead.
+Parking: There’s a parking area near Mattole Beach Trailhead

 Distance: 24.6 miles